bufbuild/protobuf-es/docs/src/content/docs/reference/plugin-options.md

 - `**/` matches zero or more directories.
 - A trailing `/` matches every file in the directory and its subdirectories.

-`import_extension` only applies to imports of local files.
-Mapped imports always end in `_pb.js`, the file name of the generated code the package provides.
+The target can also be a path relative to the output directory, for example to import from the output of another plugin.
+Relative targets are local files, so they receive the `import_extension` like any other local import.
+Package targets always end in `_pb.js`.
 Well-known types are always imported from `@bufbuild/protobuf/wkt`.

 ## `js_import_style`